day8/re-frame/docs/NewREADME.md

-In each, it is the 2nd last domino which computes "descriptions" of mutations required, and it is the last domino which does rthe dirty work and realises these descriptions.
+In each, it is the 2nd last domino which computes "descriptions" of mutations required, and it is the last domino which does the dirty work and realises these descriptions.

 And in both case, you don't need to worry yourself about this dirty work. re-frame looks after those dominoes.